parsaDarbouy/voicebasedprogramming/grammar/user_story/function_definition.md

 and, finally, he/she wants to return dynamic variable, he/she has to say:

-    return variable [name of variable]
+    return variable {name of variable}

 for example: